jsheridanwells/JeremyWells.Io/_posts/2022-01-10-headless-rpi.md

 ![picture of reformatting](/assets/img/rpi/rpi-reformatting-screen.png){:class="post-img"}

 - Once the Raspberry Pi Imager is done downloading, open it up.
 You may have to give it administrative permissions on your computer.
-- You'll have two selections to make, 1.
-Choose OS and 2.
-Choose Storage.
+- You'll have two selections to make, __1.
+Choose OS__ and __2.
+Choose Storage__.
 - Click "Choose OS" and select `Raspberry Pi OS (Other)`, then `Raspberry Pi OS Lite (32-bit)`.
-This version of the OS doesn't include a Desktop environment so it will only be controllable from  terminal.
+This version of the OS doesn't include a Desktop environment so it will only be controllable from the terminal.
 - Click "Choose Storage" and one of the options should be the drive for the SD card that you formatted earlier.
 - Lastly, click the "Write" button and the imager will do its work to load a boot-able OS onto the SD card.
 On my machine, this process takes about 5 minutes.